Open0xScope/openscope/doc/Miner.md

     or

     ```bash
-    curl -X POST -H "Content-Type: application/json" -d '{"token": "0x514910771af9ca656af840dff83e8264ecf986ca", "position_manager": "open", "direction": 1}' http://127.0.0.1:8080/trade
+    curl -X POST -H "Content-Type: application/json" -d '{"token": "0x514910771af9ca656af840dff83e8264ecf986ca", "position_manager": "open", "direction": 1}' http://127.0.0.1:8000/trade
     ```

+5. **IQ50**: Automatically create trades via IQ50 script:
+   By executing the IQ50 script, trades can be automatically created for 3 random tokens.
+    ```bash
+    python src/openscope/miner/IQ50.py
+    ```
+   Note:  A scheduled task can be created using crontab to execute it at regular intervals.

 **Trades Structure:**

 - token: the address of the token
 - position_manager: open/close

 1. open: open a position, you should also specify the direction
 2. close: close a position, this means you will liquidate this position and no longer effect by the token price change.

 - direction: 1/-1 - 1 means long, -1 means short

 ## Running the Event Subscription Services

 ### Get Tranning Dataset

 You should obatin the event dataset provide by OpenScope team, these event data is required for tranning event-driven models and direct you to make trades.

 You can check our open sourced dataset on huggingface: